5. Scalaz Typeclasses

 standalone examples when appropriate.

-There has been criticism of the naming in scalaz, and functional
+There has been criticism of the naming in Scalaz, and functional programming in

-to use verbs based on the primary functionality of the typeclass (e.g.
+verbs based on the primary functionality are easier to remember when learning

 Before we introduce the typeclass hierarchy, we will peek at the four most important methods from a control flow perspective: the methods we will use the most in typical FP applications: